 - Choose your electives.
 Take your time when deciding because there are a lot of courses available in a multitude of disciplines.
 Select courses according to your interests and your desired timetable.

 - Make sure to maintain a good balance of compulsory, optional and elective courses throughout your studies.

 Programs are offered in English and in French.
 It should be noted that some courses are not offered each year.
-Students should consult with their Undergraduate Studies Office in order to plan their course sequence.

 If you’ve never taken a university course or if you don’t have the prerequisites for a specific discipline, check out the list of electives without prerequisites, read the descriptions and take note of the courses that interest you.

 Language and make-up courses

 - If we’ve indicated in your offer of admission that you need to enrol in a second-language course or take a make-up course in mathematics or science, you will need to follow the enrolment process for Language and make-up courses.

 - If you’re interested in taking a modern language course (Arabic, Chinese, German, Japanese, Polish, Portuguese, Russian or Spanish), you will need to follow the process to enrol in modern language courses and perhaps pass a placement test first.

 Course evaluations completed by previous students can help you with your course selection.
 Students fill out a teaching evaluation questionnaire to evaluate all courses consisting of at least nine hours with the same professor.
 Once compiled, results are available in the S Report, which describes certain aspects of a professor's teaching methods.
 The report is available through uoZone, under Applications.

 Understand the course timetable tool and course components